-E. Hearings- Hearings for review of suspension cases will be handled by a Board of Education appointed hearing officer.
+- E. Hearings Hearings for review of suspension cases will be handled by a Board of Education appointed hearing officer.
 The hearing officer will be impartial and will have no interest or pre-existing knowledge of the facts leading up to the suspension.
-The rules of evidence shall not apply to review proceedings.

-- F. Time of Suspension- The personnel authorized by the Board may suspend students for a period not to exceed ten (10) school days.
+The rules of evidence shall not apply to review proceedings. - F. Time of Suspension The personnel authorized by the Board may suspend students for a period not to exceed ten (10) school days.
 A parent/guardian may request a review by the hearing officer.
 If a student is suspended due to gross disobedience or misconduct on a school bus, the Board may suspend the student in excess of ten (10) school days for safety reasons.
-While suspended from school, students are not allowed to be on school property or at school functions. - G. Review of Hearing Regulations- Upon request of the parents/guardians, the hearing officer shall review such action of the principal, assistant principal or dean.
-A request for review must be made within five (5) school days after the date of the notice of suspension.
-A hearing shall be convened promptly, but no later than 10 school days after the District's receipt of such request.
-At the review, the parents/guardians of the student may appear and discuss the suspension with the hearing officer and may be represented by counsel.
-The student shall have the right to question District witnesses and present evidence on his or her own behalf.
-Whenever there is evidence that mental illness may be the cause of the suspension, the Superintendent or designee shall invite a representative from the Department of Human Services to consult with the Board.
+While suspended from school, students are not allowed to be on school property or at school functions. - G. Review of Hearing Regulations Upon request of the parents/guardians, the hearing officer shall review such action of the principal, assistant principal or dean.
+A request for review must be made within five (5) school days after the date of the notice of out of school suspension.
+A hearing shall be convened promptly, at which time the parents/guardians of the student may appear and discuss the out of school suspension with the hearing officer and may be represented by counsel.
+The student shall have the right to question district witnesses and present evidence on his or her own behalf.
+Whenever there is evidence that mental illness may be the cause of the out of school suspension, the Superintendent or designee shall invite a representative from the Department of Human Services to consult with the Board.
 The hearing officer shall report to the Board and provide a written summary of the evidence heard at the meeting.
 After its hearing or upon receipt of the written report of its hearing officer, the Board may take such action as it finds appropriate.
 If the suspension is upheld, the Board's written suspension decision shall detail the specific act of gross disobedience or misconduct resulting in the decision to suspend as well as a rationale as to the specific duration of the suspension.